pylovelace/pylovelace/README.md

 The usage will be via a command line interface.

 ## Already Implemented Features
-- Single file obfuscation (To be improved)
+- Single file obfuscation (To be improved for different paths, currently limited to 5kb files)

 ## Planned Features
 - Multiple modes of obfuscation (single file, with modules, etc.)